Stocks skid as oil plunge continues; tech sector also falls

 Bond prices rose, sending yields lower.

-OIL SKID: Benchmark U.S. crude lost 1.1 percent to $60.04 a barrel in New York.
+OIL SKID: Benchmark U.S. crude lost 0.8 percent to settle at $60.19 a barrel in New York.
 After peaking at $76.41 a barrel in early October, near a four-year high, U.S. crude has tumbled 21 percent to its lowest price since March.
 Brent crude, used to price international oils, has fared almost as badly.
-On Friday it declined 1 percent to $69.91 a barrel in London.
+On Friday it declined 0.7 percent to $70.20 a barrel in London.

 Energy companies have done far worse than the rest of the market over the last few months.
-Over the last 30 days, the S&P 500 index of energy companies has fallen 12 percent, while the broader S&P 500 is down about 3 percent.
+Over the last 30 days, the S&P 500 index of energy companies has fallen 12.5 percent, while the broader S&P 500 is down 3.6 percent.

-Natural gas prices jumped 6 percent to $3.76 per 1,000 cubic feet.
+Natural gas prices jumped 5 percent to $3.72 per 1,000 cubic feet.
 That helped gas companies stem their losses.
+In other energy trading, heating oil was little changed at $2.17 a gallon and wholesale gasoline fell 1.4 percent to $1.62 a gallon.

 PIPELINE WOES: A federal judge blocked a permit from the Trump administration for the construction of TransCanada’s Keystone XL pipeline, pending an environmental review.
 The long-delayed pipeline would begin in Alberta and shuttle as much as 830,000 barrels a day of crude through a half dozen states to terminals on the Gulf Coast.
 U.S. District Judge Brian Morris put on hold the $8 billion project, ruling that the potential impact had not been considered as required by federal law.
 Environmentalists and Native American groups sued to stop the project, citing property rights and potential oil spills.